 Applicants should submit an electronic entry form for their course or innovation by 5 p.m. on Friday, February 2, 2018.
 Entries may not exceed 12 pages.
-Electronic entry materials should be submitted via email to Rashad Muhammad (firstname.lastname@example.org).
+Electronic entry materials should be submitted via email to Jessica Knott (firstname.lastname@example.org).

 Application Form: 2018 Entry Form